bornfight/README/careers/junior-mid-senior.md

 ---
 title: Junior/Mid/Senior positioning
-description: How we define your role in the team
+description: How we define roles in our team ?
 ---

 ### Recently we have published a great e-book about how we position our team members regarding their seniority.

-## The basic idea is there are 3 levels per tier:
+## There are 3 levels per tier:

 -   Junior 1
 -   Junior 2